niraj2099M/bankapi/README.md

 # Project Overview
-This Django project has two API endpoints that provide information about Banks and its branches.
+This Django project has two REST API endpoints that provide information about Banks and its branches.